 Like many traditions, there’s no definitive history of The Miracle on 13th Street.
 However, for at least the last few decades this block in South Philly has been going over the top with decorations that are on par with some of the top Christmas destinations in PA.

-Over the last two Christmases, I’ve had the chance to visit The Miracle on South 13th Street.
+Over the last few Christmases, I’ve had the chance to visit The Miracle on South 13th Street.
 On my first visit, I simply drove down the street.
 An enjoyable experience for sure, but over all too quickly as you can’t really stop to enjoy the lights or take photos on a public road.

 So, to get a better look, I decided to walk the street in early December 2018.